 Why Understanding BPD Is Important For Partners

-As a partner, it is important for you to understand BPD so that you can provide support, recognize the symptoms, and not take responsibility for your significant other’s actions.
-Knowledge of the causes and symptoms of BPD will also help you maintain empathy during difficult moments.
+As a partner, understanding BPD allows you to provide support, recognize the symptoms, and not take responsibility for your significant other’s actions.
+Knowledge of the causes and symptoms will also help you maintain empathy during difficult moments.
+Remind yourself that your partner’s behavior is related to a mental health disorder.
+Many books on this topic may provide you with additional information, too.

 Starting a Relationship

 In the early stages, there are things to know about dating someone with borderline personality disorder.
-They may idolize and adore their new partner.
-This is part of the black-and-white thinking that people with BPD engage in.
-This period of the relationship may be exciting and pleasurable.
+They may idolize and adore their new partner, which is often part of the black-and-white thinking associated with BPD.
+This initial period of the relationship may be exciting and pleasurable.
 The partner’s strong experience of moods may also be exciting and enlivening.
-Over time, however, this may become more difficult to manage.
+Over time, however, this may become more challenging to manage.

 Do BPD Relationships Last?